When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 Many tests, items, and services are not covered by Medicare Part B. These include routine dental, vision, and hearing care, such as check-ups, eyeglasses or contact lenses, hearing aids, dental extractions, and dentures.
 To see if a test, item, or service is covered, visit Medicare.org.

 For Medicare Part B, most people pay a premium.
 There is a standard monthly premium set annually by the Internal Revenue Service (IRS).
-The Part B standard premium is $185.00 per month.
+The Part B standard premium is $185.00 per month in 2025.

 Agent tip: